Literary Cubs, Canceling Out Each Other’s ReticencePrint

 Algren and Wright brought that world to American literature.
 Their exchanges show how they plumbed those dynamics, navigated the minefield of human relations, and honed their instruments, one against the other.

-David A. Taylor is the author of the book Soul of a People: The WPA Writers’ Project Uncovers Depression America and the writer/producer of the award-winning documentary film of the same name.
+David A. Taylor is the author of Soul of a People: The WPA Writers’ Project Uncovers Depression America and the writer/producer of the award-winning documentary film of the same name.

 Comments are closed for this post.